1. PARTICIPANTS AND ELIGIBILITY

 The top 25 teams in the points total, prior to the championship, and who have competed together in at least 4 of the 5 open points tournaments, will qualify for the Empire Team Trail

 Championship.
-Winning team(s)* of the Empire Team Trail Championship will qualify for the Bassmaster National Team Trail Championship.
+Winning team(s)* of the Empire Team Trail Championship will qualify for the Bassmaster National Team Trail Championship, provided Empire's B.A.S.S. membership numbers allow for qualification of a second team.

 *We will be allowed to send 1 team per 25 teams who register with Empire Team Trail.
-Additional team allowances will go to 2nd place, then 3rd, and so on.
+The 1st spot is awarded to AOY, the second is awarded to the Championship winners.
+Additional team allowances will go to 2nd place (AOY), then 2nd place (Championship), and so on.
 Half of the teams we are able to send will be qualified via the championship and the other half will be qualified via points.

 18. LIABILITY INSURANCE